Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex: Abstract

-\memonumber{047} \memodate{April 12, 2016} \memotitle{Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex} \memoauthors{ \textbf{ Qianli Liao and Tomaso Poggio } \\ Center for Brains, Minds and Machines, McGovern Institute, MIT} \memoabstract{ We discuss relations between Residual Networks (ResNet), Recurrent Neural Networks (RNNs) and the primate visual cortex.
-We begin with the observation that a shallow RNN is exactly equivalent to a very deep ResNet with weight sharing among the layers.
+We discuss relations between Residual Networks (ResNet), Recurrent Neural Networks (RNNs) and the primate visual cortex.
+We begin with the observation that a special type of shallow RNN is exactly equivalent to a very deep ResNet with weight sharing among the layers.
 A direct implementation of such a RNN, although having orders of magnitude fewer parameters, leads to a performance similar to the corresponding ResNet.
 We propose 1) a generalization of both RNN and ResNet architectures and 2) the conjecture that a class of moderately deep RNNs is a biologically-plausible model of the ventral stream in visual cortex.
-We demonstrate the effectiveness of the architectures by testing them on the CIFAR-10 dataset.}
+We demonstrate the effectiveness of the architectures by testing them on the CIFAR-10 and ImageNet dataset. \footnote{ Pretrained model on ImageNet is available in \url{https://gitlab.com/liaoq/biological_rnn_resnet} }